Peruvian Amazon Company

-The Peruvian Amazon Company, also called the Anglo-Peruvian Amazon Rubber Co, was a rubber boom company that operated in Peru in the late 1800s and early 1900s.
-Based in Iquitos, it became notorious for the ill treatment of its indigenous workers in the Amazon Basin, whom its field forces treated as slaves.
-The company's practices were exposed in 1913 by the investigative report of British consul-general Roger Casement and an article and book by journalist W. E. Hardenburg.
+The Peruvian Amazon Company, also known as the Anglo-Peruvian Amazon Rubber Co., was a rubber boom company that operated in Peru during the late 1800s and early 1900s.
+Headquartered in Iquitos, it gained notoriety for its harsh treatment of Indigenous workers in the Amazon Basin, whom its field forces subjected to conditions akin to slavery.
+The company's exploitative practices were brought to light in 1912 through an investigative report by British consul-general Roger Casement and an article and book by journalist W. E. Hardenburg.

-The Arana Brothers company, who had sought capital in London, were fused with the PAC in 1907.
+The company of the Arana Brothers, which had sought capital in London, merged with the PAC in 1907.
 Peruvian rubber baron Julio César Arana ran the company in Peru.
-British members of the Board of Directors included Sir J. Lister Kaye.
+British members of the board of directors included Sir John Lister-Kaye, 3rd Baronet.